Marriage based adjustment of status interviews

 The interview notice provides a long list of documents to bring.
 I won't go over each individual item in this article, but will summarize what you need to bring.

-- Some sort of identification documents.
+- Identification Documents.
 The notice points out that a government issued i.d.
 Is required.
 Many applicants, by the time of their interview, will receive their E.A.D.
 (Employment Authorization Document or work permit).
 That document should be brought to the interview.
 Utah's Driver Privilege Card is not an identification document.
 At an absolute minimum, a current passport issued by the foreign national's home country should be presented.

 - Originals and a copy of all the documents you previously submitted with your application.
 USCIS does not require originals to be submitted when you file your case.
 The time to present the originals is at the interview.
 It is a good idea to also bring a copy of what you turned in, just in case the document is not in your file or sometimes the officer can't locate it in the volume of documents in the Alien file.